-- The PTA program qualifies for Federal financial aid, therefore students must complete the FAFSA each year.
-Refer to http://www.patrickhenry.edu/2012-11-01-13-54-08 - There are currently no specific scholarships for the PTA program, however there are many general scholarships and funding sources available to students.
-Please visit http://www.patrickhenry.edu/current/currentfinances-2/scholarships and Get College Funded (patrickhenry.edu) for more information. - Martinsville and Henry County residents who are high school graduates, home school graduates, or receive their GED in the fall or spring semester prior to beginning the PTA program may apply for the Harvest Foundation SEED grant funding.
+- The PTA program qualifies for Federal financial aid, therefore students must complete the FAFSA each year. - There are currently no specific scholarships for the PTA program, however there are many general scholarships and funding sources available to students.
+Please visit Funded (patrickhenry.edu) for more information. - Martinsville and Henry County residents who are high school graduates, home school graduates, or receive their GED in the fall or spring semester prior to beginning the PTA program may apply for the Harvest Foundation SEED grant funding.
 Please see the P&HCC website for qualifications and more information.